 To ensure that you have a smooth travel experience, you will need to know the requirements for both your specific airline carrier and the country you’ll arrive in prior to your departure.
 We’ve listed some considerations below to help you plan.

-- Entry into most countries will require you to show proof of a negative PCR COVID-19 test.
-For country-specific information about entry requirements and COVID-19 status, visit the U.S. Department’s COVID-19 Country Specific Information page
+- For country-specific information about entry requirements and COVID-19 status, visit the U.S. Department’s COVID-19 Country Specific Information page

-- Vantage will facilitate onsite PCR tests for border crossings and re-entry into the United States.
-Travelers will be responsible for the cost of testing
+- Vantage will facilitate onsite tests for border crossings if required.
+Travelers will be responsible for the cost of testing.

 - We highly recommend that you contact your air carrier prior to departure to confirm what their requirements are for take-off and landing